pSeven Enterprise deployment¶

 - Create and export 3 data storage directories:

-user data, app data, and shared data.
+user data, workspace data, and shared data.

 The directories must be exported with the